JuliaData/Tables.jl/docs/src/scan.md

   well.
-- Column selection may be removed from the residual (`select=Tables.All()`) only when no residual filter references a column that the source dropped or renamed.
-A residual filter still uses source column names.
+- Column selection may be removed from the residual (`select=Tables.All()`) only when no residual filter references a column that the source dropped or renamed, or whose type or comparison behavior the source changed.
+A residual filter must still observe the original source names and values.

 Only remove work that the source performed exactly.